Symptoms & Causes of Primary Sclerosing Cholangitis

 What are the symptoms of PSC?

-The main symptoms of primary sclerosing cholangitis (PSC) are
+Symptoms of primary sclerosing cholangitis (PSC) may include

 - feeling tired or weak